 Before You Call a Solar Lead, Know Who You’re Calling

-In a market with a limited availability of data, you need to build a solar dialing strategy capable of making the most of each and every call.
-This means your scripts are an indispensable part of that strategy.
+You need to build a solar telemarketing strategy capable of making the most of each and every call.
+This means your scripts are the linchpin of your solar call center’s campaigns.

 The very best solar cold calling scripts don’t just guide efficient conversations for your agents.
 They first take into account the available and actionable information that you have on the people you’re dialing.